United Nations Administered Kosovo: Local government

 At the start of the period of United Nations administration Kosovo had been divided into five districts.
 Reforms initiated by UNMIK in 2000 increased the number of districts to seven which were; District of Mitrovica, District of Peja, District of Gjakova, District of Pristina, District of Ferizaj, District of Prizren and District of Gjilan.
+Each region was overseen by a Regional Administrator appointed by UNMIK.

 The districts of Kosovo are divided into municipalities.
-In 2000, UNMIK merged the municipalities of Gora and Opolje to form the new the new municipality of Dragash and created a new municipality, Malisheva in Prizren district.
+In 2000, UNMIK merged the municipalities of Gora and Opolje to form the new municipality of Dragash and created a new municipality, Malisheva in Prizren district.
 New Serb majority municipalities were subsequently created along with the Turkish majority municipality of Mamusha.
 By 2008, the number of municipalities stood at 38 of which 27 had an Albanian ethnic majority, 10 Serb and 1 Turkish.

 Initially, municipalities were administered by Municipal Administrative Boards headed by Municipal Administrators appointed by UNMIK.
 Local elections were first held on 28 October 2000 to elect Municipal Assemblies for each municipality.
 Each Municipal Assembly was headed by an Assembly President elected by the members of its Municipal Assembly from within its membership.
 Further local elections were held on 26 October 2002 under the same model.
 At the final set of local elections held under United Nations administration on 17 November 2007, each municipality directly elected a Mayor in addition to its Municipal Assembly.

 Security and law enforcement

 The Kumanovo Agreement, which ended the Kosovo War, and Resolution 1244 required that the Federal Republic of Yugoslavia withdrew its military, paramilitary forces and police from Kosovo.
 The resolution also required that the Kosovo Liberation Army and other armed Kosovo Albanian armed groups be disbanded.
-Security in Kosovo was to be provided by a NATO-led intonational peacekeeping force known as the Kosovo Force (KFOR).
+Security in Kosovo was to be provided by a NATO-led international peacekeeping force known as the Kosovo Force (KFOR).

 On 21 September 1999, UNMIK established a civil defence service known as the Kosovo Protection Corps to assist in emergency situations such as major fires, industrial accidents, search and rescue operations, humanitarian assistance and demining.
 The KPC could have up to 3000 full time officers and 2000 reservists of which 10 percent should be from ethnic minority groups.
 The KPC would not have any role in law enforcement.

 Initially law and order in Kosovo was maintained by a United Nations International Police Force.
 On 6 September 1999, UNMIK established a police school in Vushtrri to train officers for the new Kosovo Police Service which would gradually take over policing duties as it expanded in size and developed further capabilities.